Non-uniqueness of the steady state for run-and-tumble particles with a double-well interaction potential: Introduction and main results

-Although the above results are obtained for an analytically tractable ``toy model", i.e. a double well interaction potential which grows at infinity, one can make an argument that a similar transition occurs for more realistic interaction forces which vanish at infinity, but for which the system still has a bound state.
+Our model has two advantages from a computational perspective.
+First, $W'(0)=0$, hence it allows for particle crossings and therefore allows to use the extension of the Dean-Kawasaki method \cite{Dean,Kawa} to the RTP (while it was shown that this method fails to describe single-file active particles \cite{TouzoDBM2023}).
+Second, it is simple enough so that the self-consistent equation obeyed by the stationary density in the large $N$ limit, derived in \cite{activeRDshort}, can be solved analytically.
+Furthermore, although our model has an interaction force $-W'(r)$ which diverges at large distance, which is a priori an unrealistic feature, one can make an argument that a similar behavior can be observed for more realistic interaction forces which vanish at infinity, but for which the system still has a bound state.
 A more precise criterion for the existence of a bound state and for the transition from single to disjoint support is discussed in Appendix \ref{app:realistic}, and is confirmed by a numerical simulation.
-In that case we expect all the results obtained for the double well ``toy model" to be qualitatively relevant.
+In that case we expect all the results obtained for the double well toy model to be qualitatively relevant. }

 We now describe the model in more details, present the general method for the solution, and summarize the main results.

 {\red

 }